rajesh-nitc/autogen-backend/README.md

 A backend API powered by [Autogen](https://github.com/microsoft/autogen).

 A new run is created for every user request sent via websocket and stored in the database.

-The team state is reset for the user at the completion of every nth run, regardless of the session. (temporary workaround for https://github.com/microsoft/autogen/issues/6227)
+The team state is reset for the user at the completion of every nth run as a temporary workaround for [this issue](https://github.com/microsoft/autogen/issues/6227).

-The data for vector search is taken from `azure-search-openai-demo` repo.
+The data for vector search is taken from [azure-search-openai-demo](https://github.com/Azure-Samples/azure-search-openai-demo).

 ## Use Cases